 Space Foundation Discovery Center Volunteer Opportunities

-Currently recruiting for Friday, Saturday and evening volunteer coverage.
+Currently recruiting for Tuesday-Saturday day and evening volunteer shifts.

 The Space Foundation Discovery Center is comprised of the Northrop Grumman Science Center, which includes Science On a Sphere®; the Lockheed Martin Space Education Center, which includes the AGI Space Missions Simulation Laboratory and the Mars Robotics Laboratory; and the El Pomar Space Gallery, which features space artifacts and exhibits.
 There are a variety of volunteer positions available, and Discovery Center volunteers may work as little as two four-hour shifts per month, or as much as five days a week.
 Shifts are flexible and we'll work with your schedule.
 Onsite and online training are provided.

 Activity Support in Space Foundation Discovery Center—Activity Support Volunteers help us deliver our space awareness message and enlighten the public on the importance and fun of STEM (Science, Technology, Engineering and Math)!
 These important volunteers support various Discovery Center visitor activities and programs.
 A volunteer may provide support for activities such as Tesla’s toolbox, Family Star party, Homeschool Days, etc. In addition, Activity Support Volunteers support the Discovery team at special outreach events in the community.
 Volunteer support may be needed on weekdays and/or Saturdays — we can work with your schedule.